-During the fiscal ended June 30, 2023, the Commission signed a new lease for office space and recorded the lease under the guidance of GASB 87 Leases.
+During the fiscal year ended June 30, 2023.
 This accounting standard required the creation of the following accounts as of June 30, 2023: Lease Asset \$2,003,868 and Lease Liability \$2,045,720.
 This accounting standard increases the transparency of the Commission's financial position by including information regarding a significant financial obligation of PlanRVA.
 The new accounts are included in the Statement of Net Position on page 11 and discussed in Note 1(h) Right to Use Assets and in Note 8 - Right to use Assets.

-In years where a net income is realized, funds received in excess of expenses for the year are contributed to PlanRVA's net position.
-In Fiscal Year 2023, the net position balance was decreased by \$27,874, as shown on page 12 of the financial statements, "Statement of Activities".
-This negative change in net position decreased PlanRVA's net position to \$797,753 as of June 30, 2023.
-This Net Position for the organization represents the remaining resources available as of June 30, 2023 to settle any additional outstanding obligations of the organization. #
+In Fiscal Year 2023, the net position balance decreased by \$27,874, as shown on the Statement of Activities (page 12).
+This change in net position decreased PlanRVA's net position to \$797,753 as of June 30, 2023.
+The Net Position for the organization represents the remaining resources available as of June 30, 2023 to settle any additional outstanding obligations of the organization.

-The "Balance Sheet" on page 13 presents PlanRVA's assets, liabilities, and fund balance as of June 30, 2023.
+The Balance Sheet on page 13 presents PlanRVA's assets, liabilities, and fund balance as of June 30, 2023.
 This statement focuses on those assets expected to be available for use and liabilities expected to be satisfied during the year or soon thereafter.
 This statement also reconciles the Fund Balance of \$1,174,270 to the Total Net Position of \$797,753, noting specific differences between the two statements such as capital assets and long-term pension obligations.
 Note 1 to the financial statements describes the adjustments to the fund balance to the net position in greater detail.